 Turn on your TV with your phone

 Why bother with a TV remote to turn your TV on and switch inputs when you can just cast something to your Chromecast and have it all done for you?
-The Chromecast uses HDMI-CEC, which basically means that it can be used to control compatible TVs, automatically switching them on and so on).
+The Chromecast dongles use HDMI-CEC, which basically means that it can be used to control compatible TVs, automatically switching them on and so on).

 The first thing you need to do is check online whether your TV supports HDMI-CEC.
 Many newer models do, but the manufacturers rebrand the standard to something else (Sony calls it Bravia Link while Samsung calls it Anynet+, for example).
 If your TV supports it, make sure it's enabled.
 Then, clicking the cast button in an app will turn on your TV and even switch your input to the Chromecast.